Risk Management / Risk Management System

 Each year, the GHO Risk Management Committee reports to the Board of Directors regarding the matters reported through the in-house whistle-blowing system, the results of the Committee’s responses and related information.

-We have established Speak Up so that any Pigeon Group employee who suspects that a violation of corporate ethics, etc. (compliance violation) may occur or is occurring in the course of business activities can report the issue to a Speak Up office or seek consultation about the issue there.
-Pigeon personnel are advised about Speak Up and how to use it through compliance education.
+We have established Speak-Up Desk so that any Pigeon Group employee who suspects that a violation of corporate ethics, etc. (compliance violation) may occur or is occurring in the course of business activities can report the issue to a Speak-Up Desk or seek consultation about the issue there.
+Pigeon personnel are advised about Speak-Up Desk and how to use it through compliance education.

-In FY2020 the Speak Up office received 3 reports of compliance violations.
+In FY2020 the Speak-Up Desk received 3 reports of compliance violations.

 The following three lines are available as contact points.